aimanazuan/aimanazuan/README.md

-- 👋 Hi, you can call me Aiman.
-- 🎓 I obtained a bachelor's degree from IIUM, majoring in Computer and Information Engineering.
+My research interests include computer architecture, hardware security, and memory systems.
+I obtained a bachelor's degree from International Islamic University Malaysia (IIUM), majoring in Electronic-Computer and Information.
+Currently, I am a Master's student at Universiti Teknologi Malaysia (UTM), majoring in Computer and Microelectronic System.
-- 👀 I’m interested in Computer Architecture, Hardware Security, and Memory Systems.

 <!---
 aimanazuan/aimanazuan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.